threedaymonk/footswitch/README.md

 terminal of each is connected to B0-B3 (pins 2-5) respectively.
 The code can be adjusted for more or fewer switches.

+### BOM

+- Hammond 1590XX enclosure
+- 4 momentary push-to make footswitches
+- Teensy 2.0
+- Panel-mount USB B socket to USB A socket
+- Short USB A to micro USB cable

+You'll also need wire, and if you use the 3D-printed bracket below, sticky fixers and a thin cable tie.
+If you're not using the bracket, you'll have to figure out your own method of mounting the Teensy.

+It's possible to skip the micro USB cable and solder the USB connection directly to the Teensy.

+### Switch connections

 <img src="./hardware/footswitch.svg" alt="Switch wiring schematic" width=500>

+### 3D-printed components

 OpenSCAD models for washers and a bracket to hold the microcontroller are included in the `hardware` directory.
 To build the STL files: